N. Korea to destroy nuclear site ahead of US summit: KCNA

 But sceptics warn that Pyongyang has yet to make any public commitment to give up its arsenal, which includes missiles capable of reaching the United States.

-Washington is seeking the "complete, verifiable and irreversible denuclearisation" of the North.
+Washington is seeking the "complete, verifiable and irreversible denuclearisation" of the North and stresses that verification will be key.

 Punggye-ri has hosted all six of the North's nuclear tests, the latest and by far the most powerful in September last year, which Pyongyang said was an H-bomb.